Photogrammetry corridor

 Camera top facing forward – concerns the camera orientation to the motion vector.
 The flag assumes the camera is oriented so that the frames overlap over the upper frame boundary motion vector.
 If the flag is removed, the frames overlap along the lateral frame boundary.

-Route calculator may generate several passes if it is required to fulfill coverage and overlap constraints.
+The route calculator may generate several passes if it is required to fulfil coverage and overlap constraints.
 The following rules should be applied:

-• passes are always parallel to the corridor center line
+- Passes are always parallel to the corridor centre line;

-• if the corridor can be covered by a single pass then one pass coinciding center line is enough
+- If the corridor can be covered by a single pass then one pass coinciding centre line is enough

-• if one pass is not enough, the calculator will try to cover the corridor with a minimum possible number of passes balancing several passes on the left and right sides from the centerline
+- If one pass is not enough, the calculator will try to cover the corridor with the minimum possible number of passes, balancing several passes on the left and right sides from the centerline

 Obstacle avoidance behavior is the same as in the photogrammetry tool.